 Things to Do in Kyrenia – Top 9 places to visit in Kyrenia

-Cyprus has become a favorite beach destination for travelers.
-However, the island also has other beautiful historical and cultural sites worth exploring and this city is full of them.
-Let’s go through the best things to do in Kyrenia with the following list.
+Cyprus has become a favourite beach destination for travellers.
+However, the island also has other beautiful historical and cultural sites worth exploring, and this city is full of them.
+Let’s go through the best things to do in Kyrenia on the following list.

 1. The Old Harbour

 Probably the most charming area of Kyrenia.
-The Old Harbor is the perfect place to relax, eat, and take in the view after a day of visiting the main attractions.
+The Old Harbour is the perfect place to relax, eat, and take in the view after a day of visiting the main attractions.

 Walk along the cobblestone streets next to the numerous yachts and boats.
-The harbor is filled with beautiful restaurants, and the landscape is dominated by the Kyrenia Castle.
+The harbour is filled with beautiful restaurants, and the Kyrenia Castle dominates the landscape.

 By the way, the seafood is as fresh as it gets!
 The fishermen catch it very close from there and take it almost directly to your plate.

 2. Kyrenia Castle

 The exact date of construction is unknown, but it’s believed it was around VII AD.
-It was probably built for defending against Arab attacks, along with other castles like St Hilarion, Buffavento, and the Castle of Kantara.
+It was probably built to defend against Arab attacks, along with other castles like St. Hilarion, Buffavento, and the Castle of Kantara.
 This was during the Lusignan reign, with some changes added by the Venetians.

 The Kyrenia Castle is well preserved, and you can clearly see the fascinating influence of the Byzantine, Lusignan, and Venetian.
 Inside, you’ll also find the tomb of Admiral Sadik Pasha, who took over Kyrenia in 1570.

-Get at the top of the castle for an amazing view of the Old Harbor.
+Get to the top of the castle for a fantastic view of the Old Harbour.

 3. Chain Tower

 Initially, I assumed this place was a lighthouse, which apparently is a common mistake.
-A local then explained to us that this tower is actually part of a fortification system.
+A local then explained to us that this tower was actually part of a fortification system.

-The chain tower owes its name to how Venetians used it for defense.
-When in danger, they raised a chain between the fortress and the tower to block hostile ships.
+The chain tower owes its name to how Venetians used it for defence.
+They raised a chain between the fortress and the tower when in danger to block hostile ships.

 Walk along the chain tower so you can observe the yachts, the castle, and the Mediterranean Sea from a different viewpoint.